KratosMultiphysics/Kratos/INSTALL.md

 ```Shell
 cp /path_to_kratos/scripts/standard_configure.sh /path_to_kratos/scripts/configure.sh
 ```
-Then these scripts can be launched through the system terminal.
+Then, these scripts can be launched through the system terminal.

 Linux